orangedeus/driller/README.md

 ## Credits

-Majority of code is based on [cyberghost](https://github.com/illinoistech-itm/cyberghost) and the default agent Ragdoll of Caldera.
+Majority of code is based on [cyberghost](https://github.com/illinoistech-itm/cyberghost) and the default agent Ragdoll of CALDERA.